 She grasped her cloak like a drowning woman grabbing a slippery lifeline.
 Her fingers scratched for the moth-worn fabric but it pulled apart like gossamer spiderweb.
 A tattered seam split down Cassandra’s side as she hugged the coat to herself, the noise like ice crumbling from a glacier, and the gape let in a stab of steel-cold night.

 One of these images would’ve been fine.
 Two is pushing it.
 Three, and then all the extra cold imagery heaped on top?
-That’s too much.
+That’s overwrought writing.
 Pick one image and make it do the work instead of piling on every single thing you can think of.
 If you’ll notice, overwriting stops action.
 We’ve had five sentences and only two (more like one and a half) pieces of information: it’s cold, and Cassandra’s jacket isn’t great, which relates back to the cold.
+A lot of room to kill your darlings here.

 Writers often get bored with the simple.
 A great example is the word “said.”
 To show off their chops (and their online thesaurus), they whip out all kinds of fancy “said” synonyms: “chortled,” “shrieked,” “argued.”
 Well, this is an amateur error because “said” blends in and it simply works.
 It doesn’t stop the action while the reader notices what a clever word you’re using, it keeps things flowing.
 Writers often think they’re saying something too simple, so they decide to jazz it up by going out of their way to say it differently.